What are Bank Deposits?

-A bank deposit is the placement of in an account with a bank.
+A bank deposit involves the placement of funds into an account with a bank.

-A deposit held by a bank or financial institution for a fixed term whereby the depositor can withdraw the only after giving notice.
+A time deposit is an interest-bearing deposit held by a bank or financial institution for a fixed term whereby the depositor can withdraw the funds only after giving notice.
 Time deposits generally refer to savings accounts or certificates of deposit, and banks and financial institutions usually require 30 days' notice for withdrawal of these deposits.
-Individuals and companies often consider time deposits as "cash" or readily available even though they technically are not payable on demand.
+Individuals and companies often consider time deposits as 'cash' or readily available funds even though they technically are not payable on demand.
 The notice requirement also means that banks may assess a penalty for withdrawal before a specified date.
-Time deposits may pay higher interest rates than demand deposits.is an interest-bearing
+Time deposits may pay higher interest rates than demand deposits.

 Bank deposits are a fundamental way money moves through an economy.
 Some bank deposits at commercial banks (demand deposits) are part of the M1 money supply (a country's physical currency plus demand deposits and other liquid assets held by the central bank) calculated by the Federal Reserve.
 Time deposits below $100,000 are included in the Federal Reserve’s M2 money supply measure (M1 plus savings accounts, generally), and time deposits above $100,000 are included in the M3 money supply.
 The Federal Reserve currently does not place reserve requirements on savings deposits and CDs, but the amount of demand deposits an institution has often dictates all or part of the reserves it must keep on hand either in vault cash or on deposit with the Federal Reserve; the more dollars an institution has in demand deposits, the more dollars it must keep in reserves.